rondweb/TinyTroupeLiteLLM/README.md

   <img src="./docs/tinytroupe_stage.png" alt="A tiny office with tiny people doing some tiny jobs.">
 </p>

 *TinyTroupe* is an experimental Python library that allows the **simulation** of people with specific personalities, interests, and goals.
 These artificial agents - `TinyPerson`s - can listen to us and one another, reply back, and go about their lives in simulated `TinyWorld` environments.
-This is achieved by leveraging the power of Large Language Models (LLMs), notably GPT-4, to generate realistic simulated behavior.
+This is achieved by leveraging the power of Large Language Models (LLMs).
+Thanks to its integration with **[LiteLLM](https://github.com/BerriAI/litellm)**, TinyTroupe supports over 100 LLM providers, allowing for unparalleled flexibility in generating realistic simulated behavior.
 This allows us to investigate a wide range of **convincing interactions** and **consumer types**, with **highly customizable personas**, under **conditions of our choosing**.
 The focus is thus on *understanding* human behavior and not on directly *supporting it* (like, say, AI assistants do) -- this results in, among other things, specialized mechanisms that make sense only in a simulation setting.
 Further, unlike other *game-like* LLM-based simulation approaches, TinyTroupe aims at enlightening productivity and business scenarios, thereby contributing to more successful projects and products.
 Here are some application ideas to **enhance human imagination**:

   - **Advertisement:** TinyTroupe can **evaluate digital ads (e.g., Bing Ads)** offline with a simulated audience before spending money on them!
   - **Software Testing:** TinyTroupe can **provide test input** to systems (e.g., search engines, chatbots or copilots) and then **evaluate the results**.